 Unfortunately, both OSSEC and Tripwire Enterprise newbies have steep learning curves in store for them.
 Both platforms are easy enough to get up and running—however, configuration and tuning will present users with varying levels of difficulty.

-Tripwire scored an average CSTAR Score of 684—website perimeter security flaws like server header information leakage and lack of DNSSEC/DMARC make its website prone to compromises.
-OSSEC's website on ossec.github.io scores an even lower 475 CSTAR score due to the absence of sitewide SSL, disabled HTTP strict transport security, and lack of SPF/DMARC/DNSSEC.
+Tripwire scored an average CSTAR Score of 656—website perimeter security flaws like lack of DNSSEC/DMARC make its website prone to compromises.
+OSSEC's website scores an even lower 532 CSTAR score due to an outdated SSL/TLS certificate and a myriad of other issues.

 Scoreboard and Summary